 Increasing research to utilize the most effective technology and best management practices available.
 Developing and implementing a comprehensive water education program for all ages.

 The Kansas RAC covers the largest planning region in the state spanning 21 counties and is located in Northeast Kansas.
 RAC members meet throughout the year to discuss the vital needs of the region and what projects would most address those needs.
 The Kansas RAC has five goals that address important issues throughout the region.
-Click here to read the Kansas Action Plan.
+Click here to read the previously developed Kansas Action Plan.
+For recently approved goals and action plans by the Kansas Water Authority for inclusion within the draft State Water Plan for the Kansas and other regional planning areas please select here.

 The Kansas Region’s State of the Resource document reveals significant water supply data and projections for the region.
 First, it is projected that basin supply will be insufficient to meet projected demands through a 1950’s-style drought by 2057.
 While the annual reduction in reservoir sedimentation of 512,560 tons/year through streambank stabilization work in the Region has prolonged the storage capacities, the purchase of additional reservoir storage at federal lakes remains unfunded.
 Harmful Algal Blooms (HAB) in Milford Lake continue to occur, but are being addressed through the collaborative Milford Lake Watershed Regional Conservation Partnership Program and ongoing HAB research efforts of the Kansas Department of Health and Environment (KDHE) and others.